 Although it is one of the most well-known slogans, many still don’t adhere to this simple concept.
 Be prepared to let hard balls that come at you chest-high or higher go!
 You’ll be amazed at how many times these balls sail beyond the baseline.

 Hopefully these 8 simple “rules-of-thumb” will help you in your quest to let out balls go.
 Just think if you were to improve on this one simple concept.
 My guess is, during the course of a game, you are hitting 5-6 balls that, had you let them go without hitting them, would have resulted in a rally-win for you or your team.
 You don’t have to consult a magic 8-ball.
 Just be a little more cognizant of the “tells.”

 And practice.
-Get a drilling partner and let them hit you different kind of balls while you are positioned at the non-volley line – different spins, speeds and from different positions on the court.
+Get a drilling partner and let them hit you different kinds of balls while you are positioned at the non-volley line – different spins, speeds, and from different positions on the court.
 Let many go without hitting them and just observe where they land.
 You may be surprised.